oliverwoodings/google-device-auth/README.md

   The `user_code` and `verification_url` should be given to the user (e.g. printed to the console, emailed to someone) so they can authenticate the request.
 If this is not completed in `expires_in` seconds, the authentication request will fail and an error will be emitted.

 * ####`GoogleDeviceAuth.events.error`:
   The error event is essential for understanding reasons for authentication failure.
 Application errors will be emitted as standard Error objects with an additional `code` parameter that can be used to determine the source of the problem, as well as a `data` parameter where relevant.
 Note that the errors are not always 'bad' and might simply mean that a new authentication attempt needs to take place, for example.
-For a full list of errors and their codes please see below.
+It is also possible to listen for specific errors, rather than a generic catchall.
+For a full list of errors and their usage, see [Errors](#errors).

 * ####`GoogleDeviceAuth.events.authSuccess`:
   Emitted on successful authentication.
 The data sent by this event contains important information such as the `access_token` and the `refresh_token` for use in your application.
 Here is an example of this object:

-    ```
+    ```json
     {
       "access_token" : "ya29.AHES6ZSuY8f6WFLswSv0HELP2J4cCvFSj-8GiZM0Pr6cgXU",
       "token_type" : "Bearer",